childsb/glusterfs-hadoop-docs/ConfiguringHadoop1.markdown

 **Configure the Plugin**

-On each node with the cluster, copy the plugin to the $HADOOP_HOME/lib directory.
+Copy the plugin to the $HADOOP_HOME/lib directory.

 ** Modify the core-site.xml file **
 Edit the $HADOOP_HOME/conf/core-site.xml file to include the following (additional properties can be added)